top of page

 "The Crypto-consumer"

-As we worked on turning HiFi Bridge's innovative idea into a digital reality, we realized how important user stories and acceptance criteria were to organize the functions list in order of importance and workload.
+As we worked on translating HiFi Bridge's innovative idea into a digital reality, we realized how vital user stories and acceptance criteria were for organizing the functions list by priority and workload.
 We used our proto-personas, empathy maps, and task flows to make sure our navigation system worked seamlessly for users.
-These design tools helped us prioritize tasks and make strategic choices as we developed wireframes and made relevant adjustments to the Atomic Design System (ADS) in order for the layouts to be responsive and in compliance with accessibility standards.
+These design tools helped us prioritize tasks and make strategic choices as we developed wireframes and made relevant adjustments to the Atomic Design System (ADS) to ensure the layouts were responsive and compliant with accessibility standards.

-We knew from the start that this project was in depth, so we divided it into phases.
-This approach allowed us to prioritize functions based on their necessity for the initial site launch and the level of effort required to develop them.
-By keeping our focus on the users and being results-driven, we were able to create a pragmatic plan that would meet everyone's needs.
+We knew from the outset that this project was in-depth, so we divided it into phases.
+This approach enabled us to prioritize functions based on their necessity for the initial site launch and the effort required to develop them.
+By keeping our focus on users and being results-driven, we created a pragmatic plan that met everyone's needs.

 Ideation